orgmycology/astropy_report/sections/community_recommendations.md

 >  Having more beginner-friendly tasks/issues tagged on github and
         advertising those in the docs would help I think.

-Similarly, one respondent noted that an increased presence on non-GitHub software platforms could increase the visibilty and accessibility of the project:
+Similarly, one respondent noted that an increased presence on non-GitHub software platforms could increase the visibility and accessibility of the project:
 >  We should be more active on Stackoverflow and encourage new
         users to post questions there to build up a nice database of simple questions/answers for new users.